Anything Goes: History

-Synopsis
+Plot summary

-Four versions of the libretto of Anything Goes exist: the original 1934 libretto, the 1962 off-Broadway revival libretto, the 1987 revival libretto, and the 2011 revival libretto.
+Five versions of the libretto of Anything Goes exist: the original 1934 libretto, the 1962 off-Broadway revival libretto, the 1987 revival libretto, the 2011 revival libretto, and the 2022 revised libretto.
 The story has been revised, though all involve similar romantic complications aboard the SS American and feature the same major characters.
 The score has been altered, with some songs cut and others reassigned to different scenes and characters, and augmented with various Porter songs from other shows.
-The original 1934 version played as follows:

-Original Version
+Original version (1934)

 Act I

 Billy Crocker, a young Wall Street broker, has fallen in love with a beautiful girl he met at a party and spent the evening in a taxi.
 His boss, Elisha J. Whitney, is preparing to make a business deal and is going to travel to London aboard the SS American.
 Evangelist turned nightclub singer Reno Sweeney will be traveling aboard the same ship.
 Billy sees Reno as a friend, but she obviously has feelings for him ("I Get a Kick Out of You").
 Billy goes to the dock to say farewell to his boss and Reno ("Bon Voyage"), and glimpses the mysterious girl again.
 He learns that she is heiress Hope Harcourt and, escorted by her mother, Mrs. Harcourt, is on her way to England with her fiancé Lord Evelyn Oakleigh, a handsome but stuffy and hapless British nobleman.
-Billy stows away on the ship in hopes of winning Hope's heart.
-"Moonface" Martin, a second-rate gangster labeled "Public Enemy 13," and his girlfriend, Bonnie, have disguised themselves as a minister and a missionary and, innocently aided by Billy, board the ship under their assumed identities, stranding the ship's real chaplain back at the port.
+Billy stows away on the ship with a plan of winning Hope's heart.
+"Moonface" Martin, a second-rate gangster labeled "Public Enemy 13", and his girlfriend, Bonnie, have disguised themselves as a minister and a missionary and, innocently aided by Billy, board the ship under their assumed identities, stranding the ship's real chaplain back at the port.
 Moonface and Bonnie mistakenly leave behind their leader, "Snake Eyes" Johnson, Public Enemy 1.

 To thank him, Bonnie and Moonface let Billy have Snake Eyes Johnson's passport and ticket without telling him to whom they belong.
 Billy cons Evelyn into leaving him alone with Hope, by convincing him he is very ill.
 When he goes to get some air, Billy and Hope meet again, and it turns out she has been unable to stop thinking about him as well ("All Through the Night").
 Though Hope prefers Billy, she insists she must marry Evelyn, though she gives no reason.
 Unbeknownst to Billy, her family's company is in financial trouble and a marriage to Evelyn would promote a merger and save it.
 The ship's crew gets a cable from New York saying that Public Enemy 1 is on board.
 Moonface admits his true identity to Billy and he and Bonnie conspire to disguise Billy as a crew member since he is now presumed to be Snake Eyes Johnson.